metzbernhard/eu4bot/README.md

 * path='Path to the EU4 Documents path, the one with settings.txt in it, in python format'
 * game='Path to the EU4 Game, containing eu4.exe, in python format'

 The tool also supports getting all or part of its parameters via the commandline.
+The ones you don't provide in the command line, it'll try to retreive from the env.env file.
+If you for example don't want your oauth-token to be in the file as plain text you could add all informations but the oauth-token in the env.env file and call the app via `python app.py -o oauth:oauthtokenhere`

 `python app.py -h`

 ```